-As noted before, the slope is relatively steep (about 0.6 to 2.1 horiz. to 1 vert).
+As noted before, the main valley slope is relatively steep (about 0.6 to 2.1 horiz. to 1 vert).
 Therefore, a stability setback of 1.4 horz. to 1 vert. is recommended for the slope portion comprising shale and 1.8 horz. to 1 vert. for the native soil overburden at this site.
-The slope toe within the study area, consists of shale and evident of active toe erosion was noted at the slope toe within the central portion of the slope as the watercourse is located at the slope toe in this area.
-Conservatively a toe erosion setback (Erosion Component) of 5 m is recommended for the site slope.
+The main valley slope toe within the study area, consists of shale and evidence of active toe erosion was noted at the slope toe within the central portion of the main valley slope as the watercourse (Bronte Creek) is located at the slope toe in this area.
+Conservatively a toe erosion setback (Erosion Component) of 5 m is recommended for the main valley slope were considered, a conservative toe erosion setback was used along with the stable slope inclinations used for the main valley slope to determine the LTSSC with respect to these features.
+As the LTSSC associated with BCT-1 and the gully slope is located entirely within the hazard zone as determined by the main valley slope LTSSC it will not have an impact of the overall LTSSC position.

-Therefore, the location of the Long-Term Stable Slope Crest (LTSSC) was calculated (according to the appended Long-Term Stable Slope Crest Model) by applying a toe erosion allowance of 5 m at the slope toe (where applicable) and extending a stability setback line at 1.4 horz. to 1 vert. inclination through the shale portion of the slope (where applicable) and 1.8 horz. to 1 vert. through the native overburden.
+Therefore, the location of the Long-Term Stable Slope Crest (LTSSC) was calculated (according to the appended Long-Term Stable Slope Crest Model) by applying a toe erosion allowance of 5 m (for bedrock) at the slope toe (where applicable) and 8 m (for overburden) at the gully base, and extending a stability setback line at 1.4 horz. to 1 vert. inclination through the shale portion of the slope (where applicable) and 1.8 horz. to 1 vert. through the native overburden.

-The location of the Long-Term Stable Slope Crest was determined in accordance with the Long-Term Stable Slope Crest model (see enclosed) and is presented on Figure 2 (in plan) and Figures 3A to 3D (in section) extending the existing LTSSC from the 2016 report to cover the full site.
+The location of the Long-Term Stable Slope Crest was determined in accordance with the Long-Term Stable Slope Crest model (see enclosed) and is presented on Figure 2 (in plan) and Figures 3A to 3D (in section) extending the existing LTSSC from the 2016 report.
 For planning purposes, the long-term refers to a 100 year planning horizon.